grafana/agent/docs/sources/flow/concepts/components.md

 local.file "api_key" {
   filename  = "/var/data/secrets/api-key"

-  // Mark this file as sensitive to prevent its value from being shown from the
+  // Mark this file as sensitive to prevent its value from being shown in the
   // UI.
   is_secret = true
 }